rubylo718/ac-restaurantListV4/readme.md

 User can click the photo to get the detailed information.

-User can add, edit, delete the restaurant information.
+User can add, edit, delete the information.

 ## Getting Started